Verilog supports several operations that work bit-by-bit across a

 conditions to report the operation name (“AND”, “OR”, etc) instead of

-the numerical value of op
+the numerical value of op.When finished, run make to

 simulate your module.
 Carefully inspect the output and verify that the